 Knives must stay in backpacks when not in use.

 Our camps run rain or shine, however we will delay or cancel a day of camp in cases of dangerous/severe weather (such as tornado warnings, flash flood warnings, etc.) If camp is canceled for a day you will be notified via email and it will be clearly marked on the webpage for your camp.
-If you have questions about cancelations please first check our website, if you don’t get the answers you are seeking then please call/text the Camp Director or Dave Scott at 512-299-8870.
+If you have questions about cancelations please first check our website, if you don’t get the answers you are seeking then please call the main school number at 512-299-8870.

 What to Expect:

 Please arrive at the sign-in location between 8:45am and 9:00am to sign your child in.
 An instructor or our Camp Director will greet you at the sign-in table.
-Please keep your child with you until after he or she is signed-in!
-At that point your child will get a name tag, and then will be invited to join the rest of the group in a game or explore our hands-on “nature museum”.
-This is a good time to check-in with the camp coordinator or an instructor if you have any questions or concerns.
+Please keep your child with you until after your camper is signed-in!
+At that point your child will be invited to join the rest of the group in a game or explore our hands-on “nature museum”.
+This is a good time to check-in with the Camp Directorr or an instructor if you have any questions or concerns.

-Each morning there will be a large group game that campers can join as they arrive, and a nature-table set up for those who prefer a quieter or more stationary activity to start off their day.
+Each morning there will be a group game that campers can join as they arrive, and a nature-table set up for those who prefer a quieter or more stationary activity to start off their day.
 This is followed by one of the staff sharing a nature story that introduces a general theme or focus for the day.
-After the story, campers join their small groups called “clans” for the majority of the day
+After the story, campers join their small groups for the majority of the day.

 At Earth Native School we encourage campers to really connect with the natural world!
 Often that means getting right in...be it mud, charcoal or berry-juice face paint.
 Don’t be surprised to see children and adults with dirty faces at the end of the day.
 Please send your child to camp in clothes and shoes that can get dirty and wet.
 Bringing a change of clothes and/or keeping some large trash bags in the car during camp week for kids to sit on at the end of the day is a great way to minimize the impact of dirty campers!
 We also recommend a bath/shower for your child each day after camp.